 ClusterIP

-In the image above, you see how other pods inside the cluster interact with the application we deployed using Deployment via a Service.
+In the image above, you see how other Pods inside the cluster interact with the application we deployed.
 When pod-A starts a request, it links to the Service through the Service's Cluster-IP and port.
 The Service then sends the request to our application pods at pod-IP:targetPort.

 NodePort

-In the image above, you can see how external clients (internet) direct their traffic to the nodes inside the Kubernetes cluster, specifying the nodePort.
-This traffic then goes to the ClusterIP Service on its set port, which guides it to a specific Pod or container listening on the targetPort.
+In the image above, you can see how external clients direct their traffic to the nodes inside the cluster, specifying the nodePort.
+This traffic then goes to a ClusterIP Service on its specified port.
+The Service finally guides it to a specific Pod or container listening on the targetPort.

 LoadBalancer

-A LoadBalancer Service in Kubernetes is a service type famously used for making applications visible online.
-It permits external access to your application and automatically balances the load of the traffic.
+A LoadBalancer Service is a Service type used for making applications visible online.
+It permits external access to your application and automatically balances the traffic:

 ExternalName

-ExternalName is a kind of Kubernetes Service that plays the role of a DNS alias.
-In other words, it offers a method to connect a Kubernetes service to an external DNS name.
-This comes in handy when you want to link to external services by name, without having to embed IP addresses or tamper with DNS settings inside your application pods.
-It doesn't balance the load of traffic or proxy requests to any pods or endpoints.
+ExternalName is a type of Service that acts as a DNS alias.
+In other words, it offers a method to connect a Kubernetes Service to an external DNS name.
+This comes in handy when you want to link to external Services by name, without having to embed IP addresses or tamper with DNS settings inside your application Pods.
+Unlike other Services, ExternalName Services do not balance the traffic or proxy requests to any Pods or endpoints.
 Instead, it associates a Kubernetes Service with a DNS name.

-Imagine you're running a web application based on Kubernetes that needs to connect with an external OAuth2 identity provider like Google for user verification.
+Let’s consider an example.
+Imagine you're running a web application that needs to connect to an external OAuth2 identity provider for user verification.
 This OAuth2 identity provider has fixed endpoints, including the authorization server, token endpoint, and user info endpoint.
 To streamline the setup and ensure secure integration, you can employ an ExternalName Service.
-You can create this service through the following definition; but note that this service manifest differs from other Kubernetes services.
+It would have a definition like that below:

 apiVersion: v1